nodeftpd/nodeftpd/README.markdown

 See `test.js` for a simple example. `FtpServer` accepts the following options:

 * `host`: An IP address.
-* `getInitialCwd`: A function which, given a username, returns an initial CWD.
-  The default is a function which always returns `"/"`.
-* `getRoot`: A function which, given a username, returns a root directory (the user cannot escape this directory).
-The default is a function which always returns "/".
+* `getInitialCwd`: Either (i), a 0/1-argument function which, given an optional username argument, returns an initial CWD, or (ii), a two-argument function which, given a username and a callback, calls the callback with an error argument or an initial CWD.
+This option must be set (there is no default).
+* Either (i), a 0/1-argument function which, given an optional username argument, returns a root directory, or (ii), a two-argument function which, given a username and a callback, calls the callback with an error argument or a root directory.
+The user cannot escape from the root dir.
+This option must be set (there is no default).
  * `useWriteFile`: If set to `true`, then files which the client uploads are buffered in memory and then written to disk using `writeFile`.
 * `useReadFile`: If set to `true`, then files which the client uploads are slurped using 'readFile'.